spatie/php-structure-discoverer/README.md

 ### Full information

-When discovering structures, the output will be a reference string to the structure by default.
-Internally the package keeps track of a lot more information which can be useful for all purposes.
-You can also retrieve this information as
+The output will be a reference string to the structure when discovering structures.
+Internally the package keeps track of a lot more information which can be helpful for all purposes.
+You can also retrieve this information as such:
-such:

 ```php
 Discover::in(__DIR__)->full()->get();
 ```

 Instead of returning an array of strings, now an array of `DiscoveredStructure` objects is returned.
 Let's go through the different types:

 #### DiscoveredClass

 Represents a class, the `$extends` and `$implements` properties address the direct extend and implements of the class.
-The `$extendsChain` and `$implementsChain` properties contain all extends and implementation for the full inheritance chain.
+The `$extendsChain` and `$implementsChain` properties contain all extends and implements for the complete inheritance chain.

 ```php
 class DiscoveredClass extends DiscoveredStructure